-Being a landlord is not the easiest task.
+But being a landlord is not the easiest task.
 There’s lots to know and always something to attend to.
-Our Property Managers have put together the below points to highlight important information for property owners and landlords.
+It is important to be aware of the responsibilities of managing your property investment.

 What is a property condition report?